itswadesh/svelte-commerce/README.md

 On sapper/svelte version bump do the following else it will show error while navigating on home page with carousel

+Whos knows whether this will work out of the box!

 `node_modules/svelte/internal/index.mjs`

 https://github.com/sveltejs/svelte/issues/2086